Oscillatory spacelike singularities: The Bianchi type $\mathrm{VI}_{-1/9}$ vacuum models: A toy model

-To establish global results for this toy model we will use the methods in ch.
-10 in~\cite{waiell97} and in~\cite{heiugg10} to derive a monotonic function.
+Next we derive a monotonic function using the methods in~\cite[ch.
+10]{waiell97} and in~\cite{heiugg10}.
 As the first step we therefore make a boost transformation in the $\beta^-$ direction in the projected diagonal minisuperspace characterized by the metric $\eta_{AB} = \mathrm{diag}[-1,1,1]$ of the kinetic part of the Hamiltonian (whose form thereby is preserved), i.e.,